 The tax expense represents the sum of current and deferred tax charges for the financial year, adjusted for prior year items.
+There is no deferred tax in the Company.

 Current taxation

 Current tax is based on taxable profit for the year and is calculated using tax rates and laws that have been enacted or substantively enacted by the balance sheet date.
 Taxable profit differs from the net profit as reported in the Profit and Loss Account because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.